Scripts Deep Dive

 - They can’t have any inputs as they are launched automatically

-- If you use CloudShell’s default Python Setup & Teardown driver, then simply including a teardown or setup script in the reservation and setting a duration for the setup/teardown is enough for CloudShell to launch it.
+- If you use CloudShell’s default Python Setup & Teardown driver, then simply including a teardown or setup script in the sandbox and setting a duration for the setup/teardown is enough for CloudShell to launch it.

 To set a script as a teardown or setup script: